firstcontributions/first-contributions/additional-material/git_workflow_scenarios/creating-a-gitignore-file.md

 ```
 This will create the file ~/.gitignore_global.
 Now you can edit that file the same way as a local .gitignore file.
 All of your Git repositories will ignore the files and folders listed in the global .gitignore file.

-## How to Untrack Files Previously Committed from New Gitignore
+## How to Un-track Files Previously Committed from New Gitignore

-To untrack a single file, ie stop tracking the file but not delete it from the system use:
+To un-track a single file, ie stop tracking the file but not delete it from the system use:

 ```
 git rm --cached filename
 ```

-To untrack every file in .gitignore:
+To un-track every file in .gitignore:

 First, commit any outstanding code changes, and then run: